PharmRJ/prplx/pharmrjSite/content/posts/ear-we-go.md

 ### not really an otoscope...
 <a href="https://amzn.to/3vA9tXv" target="_blank"> **Qimix Ear Wax Removal Kit Camera**</a>
 [![Qimuc Camera](https://m.media-amazon.com/images/I/81XcSvwXSHL._AC_SL1500_.jpg)](https://amzn.to/3vA9tXv)
-I bought this one after watching Dr Hussain Gandhi's video on a similar product to look in my kids ears.
-Although in no way realted to the service spec these are also cheap and another useful gadget to have at your disposal.
+I bought this one after watching an <a href="https://www.youtube.com/@eGPlearning/videos" target="_blank"> **eGPlearning**</a>video on a similar product to look in my kids ears.
+Although in no way related to the service spec these are also cheap and another useful gadget to have at your disposal.
 This one links to and Android device via WiFi but you can also get iPhone and PC versions that connect via USB too.